facka/ngInheritance/README.md

 # ngInheritance
-AngularJS inheritance for model classes.
-Recommended for Java developers
+AngularJS inheritance for model classes

 - Define the entity with multiple inheritance in one line: